 "ENLISTED MEN'S CLUB / U. S. Naval Station / Guantanamo Bay, Cuba / Ektachrome by Garcia" including the white hat sign prominently, unused chrome from Parlin Color Photo Company, fresh appearance & good edges. $2.00 cm

 "FAREWELL / U.S.S.
 MACON / SANK OFF POIN(sic) SUR, CALIF. -- 5.35 P.M.
 FEB 13, 1935" obviously trying to exploit the tragedy, because no one knew in advance it was going to crash; unused Defender real photo postcard with minor wear to the corners, otherwise good edges, oxidation consistent with age.
 Rare: when we searched the Internet there were no other offers, past or present, and no exhibits.
-SOLD RECENTLY bc(p)a(m)m(n)d
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. bc(p)a(m)m(n)d

 "GREETINGS FROM / ANNAPOLIS / MARYLAND / Home of the U. S. Naval Academy / --D-15" unused large-letter linen postcard with unkeyed views, toning on back is from the printing process itself, excellent condtion. $3.00 m(a)m(n)l

 "Greetings / from / FARRAGUT / NAVAL TRAINING STATION / IDAHO" unused large-letter linen, unused, soft corners. $2.00 (lm)%

 "Gun Deck of U. S. Battleship 'Kentucky'" including several sailors posing at their battle positions, color on undivided back with yellowish paper, mailed 1908 (Pitts. & Chic.
 TR6 RPO cancel quite clear). mild corner & edge wear. $8.00 m